 Lake and peat bogs on Vestvågøya

 An easy route that winds through peat bogs and crosses numerous lakes.
 Its final destination, Kringbotnsvatnet, is a fairly large lake at an altitude of 250 metres.
-Along the way, the view stretches far out to sea and the mountains of the Lofoten Islands.
+Along the way, the view stretches far into the distance over the sea and the mountains of the Lofoten Islands.

 57342286